Retro Bike on a Budget – 5 Cheap Motorcycles

 The motorcycle industry as a whole has been struggling through declining sales for several years now.
 There are plenty of theories as to why this is, but one that I think isn’t being discussed enough is the price.
 Right now in Australia if you wanted to go out and buy a brand new, retro-styled motorcycle for under $15,000 ($7,000USD) your options are pretty limited.
 Considering you can buy a small car for around that same price it’s easy to see why many potential customers may be shying away from motorcycles.
 Thankfully it’s not all doom and gloom.
 If you’re chasing a cheap motorcycle with classic or retro styling here are 5 that I think offer the best value for your hard earned bucks.

 If you can’t afford the price tag hanging from the handlebar of the latest Thruxton R, Kawasaki Z900RS or BMW R NineT these 5 well-priced alternatives could be the answer.
-I chose these bikes because of the great value for money they offer.
+I chose these motorcycles because of the great value for money they offer.
 There are certainly more bikes out there that will cost you even less, but I’ve gone with the ones that I feel offer the best all-around value in relation to features, quality and performance.
 Listed in order from highest to lowest price here’s my top 5 cheap motorcycles for 2019.

 2019 Kawasaki W800